-Sometimes small business tips for great customer service pop up when you’re just trying to get a few errands in.
-If you pay attention, you can pick up customer service lessons just about any time you step into a local shop.
+Sometimes, learning small business tips for great customer service happens when you least expect it—like when you’re just running a few errands.
+If you pay attention, you can pick up customer service lessons almost any time you step into a local shop.

 As the call continued, another customer walked in the door.
 Right away, the receptionist seemed stressed.
 Jerry could tell she was trying to wrap up the call so she could help this new person, but the caller was persistent, adding to her stress level.
 She knew she couldn’t help the caller, but she couldn’t just hang up…especially in front of another customer.

 The customer who had just arrived stood at the counter.
 Even from across the room, Jerry knew just from body language alone he was getting more and more impatient.
-The receptionist, still cradling the phone receiver under her chin, picked up on that and turned a little more red.
+Additionally the receptionist, still cradling the phone receiver under her chin, picked up on that and turned a little more red.

 Then the other line rang.